OpenSourceEconomics/ada_topics/src/ada_topics/python_basics/assignment_calculations/screencast/slides.md

 # Contents

-- Assigning variables
+- Assigning values to variables

 - Using Python like a calculator
-- Comparing variables

 ---

-### Assigning variables
+### Assigning values to variables

 <div class="flex gap-12">
 <div>